jacksho-vfx/onepiece/docs/cli_walkthroughs.md

 `reports/{{ payload.delivery_id }}-reconcile.json`; replace them with the real locations inside your show repository or object store before testing.

+Both manifests use the concise `uses`/`with` layout popular with YAML-based workflows.
+The Trafalgar CLI and API now translate those blocks into the `provider`/`config` schema understood by profile entries, so you can submit either representation when iterating locally or promoting a definition to the orchestrator.

 To exercise the orchestrator locally:

 1. Load the relevant profile so the pipeline metadata is exposed alongside the